Manfred-von-Tessmar/CICD-Pipeline-Udacity/README.md

 # Overview

 In this project the plan was to set up a CI/CD pipeline with Azure Pipelines.
 The top premise during development process is having your code always in a testable state.
 Hence an agile project management was setup with using state of the art techniques to implement a CI/CD project.
-That means starting with best practices to plan your project in a quarterly or yearly increment and to place ToDos of your project planning on a Kanban Board (For the reviewer: I dispended using a trello board for subscriptional reasons.
-In our company we are using Teams Kanban Boards and Jira but we are not allowed for sharing them.
-Please thrust me, that expertise is available to plan a project in resonsible way.
-I made a screenshot for the excel spreadsheet.
-Hopefully this is also ok for you and will not affect the reviewers decision to pass or fail.).
+That means starting with best practices to plan your project in a quarterly or yearly increment and to place ToDos of your project planning on a Kanban Board.
 The top premise for having your code in a testable state could be ensured by setting up a repository in a source control system, that was cloned to a local system and to Azure Cloud shell.
 Next to testing the code locally CI/CD steps were realized by SaaS build services and configuration files that told a build server what to do, when a trigger event happended.